-This Schedule C sets out the specific terms that will apply to you when you invest in securities on the eToro platform.
+This Schedule C sets out the specific terms that will apply to you when you invest in securities on the etoro platform.
 The terms in this Schedule C (including the relevant Appendices if applicable) apply to you in addition to the General Terms and Conditions, which apply to all of our services and not just securities trading.
 Capitalised words in this Schedule C will have the same meaning which are given to those word in the General Terms and Conditions.
 If a term of this Schedule C conflicts with or differs from a term in the General Terms and Conditions, this Schedule C will apply.

 Our securities trading service